Skip to content

 Short answers, pulled from the story.

-What date marked the beginning of regular television broadcasting in Japan?
+When did regular television broadcasting begin in Japan?

-Regular television broadcasting began in Japan on the 1st of February 1953 when NHK started its programming.
-Commercial broadcaster Nippon Television (NTV) became operational later that year on the 28th of August 1953.
+Regular television broadcasting in Japan began on the 1st of February 1953, when NHK started programming for approximately seven hours each evening.
+The first commercial television broadcaster, Nippon Television, went on air on the 28th of August 1953.